 This component involves pupils working in groups to devise their own Drama performance from a given stimulus.
-In addition, they will complete an individual devising log that documents the devising process.
-This component is internally assessed and externally moderated by AQA.
+In addition, pupils complete an individual devising log that documents the devising process.
+This component is internally assessed by the class teacher and externally moderated by AQA.

 Component 3: Texts in Practice (20%)

-For this component pupils will study two extracts from a play that contrasts to the one studied for component 1.
-Pupils will present either a monologue, duologue or group performance of sections taken from both of these extracts to an external examiner towards the end of Year 11.
+For this component, pupils study two extracts from a play that contrasts to the one studied for component 1.
+Pupils present either a monologue, duologue or group performance of sections taken from both of these extracts to an external examiner towards the end of Year 11.
 For this component pupils are assessed entirely on their practical performance skills.

 4+ 88.9% 5+ 50% 7+ 22.2%

 4+ 100% 5+ 100% 7+ 66.7%